 You need a TCP/IP network when using FileMaker Server to host a FileMaker database file as a data source over a network.
-FileMaker Pro supports local access (same computer) only.
+FileMaker Pro Advanced supports local access (same computer) only.
+FileMaker Cloud connections may be limited by the Amazon EC2 instance type and app design.